Those who exploited Rampur paying price for it: Adityanath | Politics

 - India

-Rampur is considered a bastion of the Samajwadi Party and its leader Azam Khan carries a lot of clout here.
+Rampur has been considered a bastion of the Samajwadi Party and its leader Azam Khan carries a lot of clouts here.

-Addressing a gathering, Adityanath claimed that by electing BJP candidate Ghanshyam Lodhi in the recent Lok Sabha bypolls, people of Rampur ''stood with development, security and prosperity, and heralded the beginning of a new era''.
+Addressing a gathering after inaugurating and laying the foundation of 22 projects and schemes, Adityanath claimed that by electing BJP candidate Ghanshyam Lodhi in the recent Lok Sabha polls, the people of Rampur ''stood with development, security, and prosperity, and heralded the beginning of a new era''.

 Khan spent over two years in a state jail following the registration of multiple cases against him.
-Khan came out of the jail a few months ago after the Supreme Court granted him in an interim bail in a cheating case.
+Khan came out of jail a few months ago after the Supreme Court granted him interim bail in a cheating case.

 Adityanath alleged that development schemes in the past were made person-centric, serving as means of exploitation while keeping public interest at bay.